 The first change was to start working on my physical health.
 I began exercising every day.
 No matter what the activity was — whether it was for an hour or ten minutes — I made a point to get moving every single day.

 I started following a healthier diet — no more thoughtless, last-minute meals made with whatever seemed easiest.
 I started making an effort in the kitchen, building my meals around vegetables and lean proteins.

 These two major changes in behavior made a huge difference to my mental health and functioning.
 My mood and outlook on life started to brighten, I felt more energetic and sociable, and my motivation levels were returning to the highs previously seen during my early navy SEAL training days.

 Now I have a clear destination in my mind.
 I can see it on the horizon.
 I can feel it.

 I’m still not there yet.
-I’m starting to realize that maybe I won’t ever get to a “there” at all, but maybe that doesn’t matter.
-Maybe the destination and the journey are one and the same, and this singular experience is the only thing that matters.
+I’m realizing that I won’t ever get to a “there” at all — that it’s not even about reaching our goals; it’s about continually striving in a direction that gives us a sense of purpose.
+The destination and the journey are one and the same, and how we relate to this singular experience is the only thing that matters.

 A New Beginning: Bow Health

 On that note, better health is not a place at which you arrive, but an ideal toward which you strive each and every day through the choices you make.